kholia/xvc-pico/README.md

-says that Xilinx Virtual Cable (XVC) protocol allows (local or remote) Vivado to connect to a target FPGA for debug leveraging standard Xilinx standard debug cores like Integrated Logic Analyzer - ILA, Virtual Input/Output - VIO, and others.
-So `ILA` should 'work' over our Raspberry Pico JTAG adapter.
+says that Xilinx Virtual Cable (XVC) protocol allows (local or remote) Vivado to connect to a target FPGA for debug leveraging standard Xilinx standard debug cores like Integrated Logic Analyzer - ILA, Virtual Input/Output - VIO, and others. `ILA` works fine over our Raspberry Pico JTAG adapter.
+Vitis stuff is also supported.

 ### Rough Performance Stats ("Speed")